bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog-posts/0-projects/create-react-app-calculator-master/README-CreateReactApp.md

 You can delete or rename the other files.

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.
-You need to **put any JS and CSS files inside `src`**, or Webpack won’t see them.
+You need to **put any JS and CSS files inside `src`**, or Webpack won't see them.

 You can, however, create more top-level directories.
 They will not be included in the production build so you can use them for things like documentation.

 >**Known Issue:**
 >
->You may encounter an issue where changing a file inside `src` doesn’t trigger a recompilation.
+>You may encounter an issue where changing a file inside `src` doesn't trigger a recompilation.
 Most likely this happens because the path in your filesystem differs in its casing from the path you imported.
 For example, if a file is called `App.js` but you are importing `app.js`, the watcher might not recognize changes to it.
 We are [considering](https://github.com/facebookincubator/create-react-app/issues/240) enforcing some checks to prevent this.
-If this doesn’t help, check out the page on [troubleshooting watching](https://webpack.github.io/docs/troubleshooting.html#watching).
+If this doesn't help, check out the page on [troubleshooting watching](https://webpack.github.io/docs/troubleshooting.html#watching).

 ## Available Scripts